vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 - **istioctl command**: Providing the full configuration in an IstioOperator CR is considered an Istio best practice for production environments.

-- **istio operator**: One needs to consider security implications when using the operator pattern in Kubernetes.
+- **Istio operator**: One needs to consider security implications when using the operator pattern in Kubernetes.
 With the istioctl install command, the operation will run in the admin user’s security context, whereas with an operator, an in-cluster pod will run the operation in its security context.

 **NOTE**: All the following steps use the **istioctl command** method.

-This command is just for reference to get insatallation quickly and highlighting the important parameteres.
+This command is just for reference to get installation quickly and highlighting the important parameters.

 ```bash
 istioctl manifest install --set profile=demo --set components.cni.enabled=true --set components.cni.namespace=kube-system --set values.global.istioNamespace=istio-system --set values.global.hub={{ REGISTRY_HOSTNAME }}/istio --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY --set values.global.controlPlaneSecurityEnabled=true --set meshConfig.enablePrometheusMerge=true --set revision=1-7-0